 A legal doctrine consists of rules, principles, theories, or procedures that are utilized to render judgments in legal cases.
 It can also refer to a principle, position, or body of principles in a branch of knowledge or system of belief, similar to dogma.

-A legal doctrine is not a part of rules and regulations.
+A legal doctrine is not a part of the rules and regulations.
 Legal doctrine is a primary and firmly established judicial model for deciding cases.
-Legal principles affect all members of society, not just legal fraternities.
+Legal principles affect all members of society, not just those in the legal profession.
 Legal experts, policymakers, and other people rely on legal principles.
-The principles of justice reflect the state’s respect for justice, equity and the rule of law.
-Examples include the doctrine of alter ego, the doctrine of indoor management, the doctrine of lifting the corporate veil, and many others.
+The principles of justice reflect the state’s respect for justice, equity, and the rule of law.
+Examples include the doctrine of alter ego, the doctrine of piercing the corporate veil, the doctrine of lifting the corporate veil, and many others.

 What is the Doctrine of Lifting the Corporate Veil?

-According to law, every corporate body is identified as a separate entity with a distinct legal status from its members.
-This provides an imaginary veil that protects the corporates and members and is known as ‘the corporate veil’ in the legal parlance.
-It is under the shield of this corporate veil that a company can sue and be sued, own a property and enter into contracts like any other natural person.
+According to the law, every corporate body is identified as a separate entity with a distinct legal status from its members.
+This creates an imaginary veil that protects corporations and their members, referred to as ‘the corporate veil’ in legal parlance.
+It is under the shield of the corporate veil that a company can sue and be sued, own property, and enter into contracts like any other natural person.

-However, this veil does not give an absolute cover and there are conditions or exceptions to this doctrine where the general rule or principle of artificial person and separate status shall not hold true.
-The Court may disregard the legal status of the company in situations where the Court thinks that the corporate identity has been used as a facade to navigate the attention from their illegal or unlawful activities.
-This is known as ’lifting’ or ‘piercing’ the corporate veil.
-When the veil is lifted, the company loses its status, and the owners or members are exposed to personal liability for the company’s acts and deeds.
+However, the veil of ignorance does not provide absolute protection.
+There are conditions or exceptions to this doctrine where the general rule or principle of an artificial person and separate status does not apply.
+The Court may disregard the legal status of the company in situations where the Court thinks that the corporate identity has been used as a facade to divert attention from its illegal or unlawful activities.
+This is known as ‘lifting the corporate veil,’ where the company loses its separate legal status, and its owners or members are exposed to personal liability for the company’s acts and deeds.

-The concept of “piercing the corporate veil” would mean a significant tenet of company law, which basically permits courts or regulatory authorities to disregard the legal status of a corporation and hold its shareholders or directors liable for the company’s actions.
-Under normal conditions, it is treated that the company and the shareholders are two different legal entities, which had been ruled by the court of law in the landmark case Salomon v.
+The concept of “piercing the corporate veil” is a significant tenet of company law, which basically permits courts or regulatory authorities to disregard the legal status of a corporation and hold its shareholders or directors liable for the company’s actions.
+Under normal conditions, it is assumed that the company and its shareholders are two distinct legal entities, as ruled by the Court of Law in the landmark case Salomon v.
 Salomon & Co.
 Ltd. back in 1897.
 However, such legal separation is sometimes overlooked in certain circumstances to avoid malpractice of the corporate form.

 Causes or Grounds for Lifting the Corporate Veil

-Courts would normally pierce the corporate veil in specific circumstances where justice and equity demand that it be done.
+Courts would typically pierce corporate veils in specific circumstances where justice and equity require it to be done.
 General circumstances within which the separate legal personality of the company is exploited or abused are usually those circumstances in which grounds for lifting the corporate veil exist.
 Some of the common grounds for lifting the corporate veil include:

-In those cases where a corporation is used to commit fraud or other illegal activities, courts can pierce the corporate veil.
-The more egregious the fraudulent or criminal nature of the activity, the better the argument to pierce the corporate veil.
+In cases where a corporation is used to commit fraud or other illegal activities, courts can pierce the corporate veil.
+The more egregious the fraudulent or criminal nature of the activity, the stronger the argument to pierce the corporate veil.
 For example, where a corporation is being used as a sham to defraud creditors or to engage in criminal conduct, where people seek shelter behind the corporate structure to avoid personal liability then, there is one such case, namely that of Gilford Motor Co.
 This was so in the case of Gilford Motor Co Ltd v.
-Horne (1933) when the court pierced the veil to restrain a person from using a company to break a restrictive covenant.
+Horne (1933) whCourte court pierced thVeilil to restrain a person from using a company to break a restrictive covenant.
 Mr. Horne had formed a company to escape his contracts with Gilford Motors, which the court held was nothing but a sham to avoid liability.

 2. Avoiding legal obligations

-The veil of incorporation will be lifted by the courts if a company is established as a ploy to avoid some other antecedent legal obligation.
+The courts will veil the incorporation of a company if it is established as a ploy to avoid some other antecedent legal obligation.
 In effect, the corporate form of organisation should not be used as a charade to avoid responsibilities or as a ruse to deceive creditors by avoiding any legal obligations.
 As regards Jones v.
-Lipman, 1962, Mr. Lipman attempted to circumvent a contract to sell a property by transferring it to a company created.
-The court saw through the corporate veil and held that the company was an illusion created to avoid a contract.
+Lipman, 1962, Mr. Lipman attempted to circumvent a contract to sell a property by transferring it to a company he created.
+The court pierced the corporate veil and held that the company was an illusion designed to evade a contract.

 3. Tax evasion or avoidance

 Where the courts find that a company is being used to evade tax obligations, they lift the corporate veil.
 While a company has been formed with the primary motive of evading taxes, courts will ignore its separate legal personality and place the liability in the hands of individuals behind the company.
-For reference, in the Commissioner of Inland Revenue v.
-Sansom (1921), the court declared that a company was an amalgamation only for tax avoidance purposes and thus a sham and set aside its corporate veil.
+For reference, in Commissioner of Inland Revenue v.
+Sansom (1921), the court declared that a company was an amalgamation only for tax avoidance purposes and thus a sham, setting aside its corporate veil.

 4. Agency relationship